vwu15/cdf_portfolio/README.md

 - Blurb: This document showcases Binghamton Enactus' social impact projects and their respective metrics for each of the three project phases: (1) "Need", (2) "Action", and (3) "Impact."
 The document was presented to a panel of judges comprised of business leaders at the Enactus National Competition 2018.
 - Contribution: As the President/CEO, I developed the metrics and managed the design and production of the annual report.
-- Photo Caption: The Binghamton Enactus team comes together for a weekly General Body meeting to provide peer support and project feedback.
+- Photo Caption: The Binghamton Enactus team comes together for a General Body meeting to provide peer support and project feedback.

 **2**   [[Brochure] Raising Awareness of Food Insecurity](https://github.com/vwu15/cdfportfolio/blob/master/%5BBrochure%5D%20Raising%20Awareness%20of%20Food%20Insecurity.pdf)